Probate and Unmarried Couples

 Almost all decedents leave behind a checking or savings account.
 Often, although less common, they also leave behind stocks or a brokerage account.
 The same general community property rules apply to these assets as they do to other personal property.
 For example, the checking account could be comprised of income earned during the relationship or the stocks could have been purchased during the relationship.
-Under these circumstances, the survivor could have a claim to the assets.
+Under these circumstances, the survivor could have a claim to a portion of these assets.

 TEDRA (chapter 11.96A RCW) grants broad powers to the superior courts to resolve matters involving probate and nonprobate assets.
 See RCW 11.96A.030(2)(g).
 But there may be other avenues for pursuing and stopping a payout.
 In Kitsap Bank v.
 Denley, 177 Wn.
 App.
 559, 312 P.3d 711 (2013), a bank filed a complaint for a restraining order under a banking statute (now-RCW 30A.22.210) that allows a bank to refuse, without liability, to pay over money that is designated to a beneficiary in a POD account until all parties consent to the payment or a court order directs the payment.
 If however the funds are already in the hands of the beneficiary, an action under TEDRA may be necessary.

 Residence, Land and Other Real Property

 Upon the death of an unmarried partner, the ownership of the home can be the most significant and emotionally fraught asset to deal with.
 If the decedent was the only person on title and did not leave a will devising the home to the partner, this can pose significant problems for the survivor.
 At best, the survivor would be entitled to only his or her one-half interest in the home because other heirs would take the decedent’s share of the home through the intestacy statute (RCW 11.04.015).